The Power of Yes: Style and Theme

 The play centers on an unnamed main character, a stand-in for Hare, as he conducts a series of interviews to learn about the events leading up to the 2008 financial crisis.
 Some of the characters in the play are based on real people, such as Myron Scholes or David Freud, who played a key role in the 2008 financial crisis, whereas others portray a particular occupation as a whole, such as banker or journalist.

-According to The British Theatre Guide, the main message of the play is one of "wilful[sic] neglect by those charged with protecting innocent investors [...]
+According to The British Theatre Guide, the main message of the play is one of "wilful neglect by those charged with protecting innocent investors [...]
 In fact, [they] completely failed to accept that they have done anything wrong and that is the real problem."
 Paul Stuart of the World Socialist Web Site writes that "Hare is nevertheless able to point to the deeper-going systemic nature of the economic crisis, and its political implications," and "I was not the only person who came away from the National Theatre with a profound sense that the entire ruling elite is rotten to the core, indifferent to the social suffering they have produced, and should not be allowed any form of control over society’s wealth."